 Part of changing the culture of the United Nations—a task to which the Trump administration has committed itself—is to end the profoundly entrenched bias against the Jewish state.
 Seeing Israel elected to the Security Council for the first time since becoming a U.N. member state in 1949 would be a powerful demonstration that substantive change is afoot.

-Morton A. Klein is national president of the Zionist Organization of America.
+Morton A. Klein is the national president of the Zionist Organization of America.